Philippine Sailing Association

-The Philippine Sailing Association is the governing body for the sport of sailing in Philippines, recognised by the International Sailing Federation.
-The Organization hosts and sanctions local competitions such as the Optimist Championship Sailing Reggata, Tali Beach Sailing Festival and the Philippine Hobie 16 Competition.
-The PSA also sends competitors to international competitions such as the Southeast Asian Games.
+The Philippine Sailing Association (PSA) is the governing body for the sport of sailing in Philippines, recognised by the International Sailing Federation.
+The Organization hosts and sanctions local competitions such as the Optimist Championship Sailing Reggata,Tali Beach Sailing Festival and the Philippine Hobie 16 Competition.
+The PSA also exist to develop sailing as a sport across the country.
+The PSA is responsible for athlete training and selection for international competitions, including the Southeast Asian Games.